natortasneem/phishing-detection-cyber-project/README.md

 - The grouped split is included because the data contains duplicated rows and duplicated domains, which can make random-split results optimistic.
 - The report and notebook focus on critical evaluation of the selected source, not only reproduction.

-## Submission

-The course requires submission through a public GitHub repository.
-Upload all files in this folder to a public GitHub repository and send the repository link to the examiner email address provided by the course staff.